NakedFerret/NakedFerret.github.io/_posts/2014-03-03-simple-notes-new-note.md

 permalink: /blog/22/
 ---

 Over the next couple of days I will be creating an application that will store notes for the user.
-I will not spend more than 4 days working on it, so my top priority will be basic functionality and polish/features will follow afterwards.
+I will not spend more than 4 days working on it, so my top priority will be basic functionality and polish/features will follow afterward.

 Today I will tackle the New Note screen, as it seems like the most difficult part of the application.